-OWN ER NAM E: TA NIP PAH: ALLOTMENT NUMBER: 220227 ALLOTMENT DESCRIPTION: The Northwest quarter (NW 1/4) of Section 4, Township 14 North, Range 18 West, N.M.P.M.
-110 with the 1948 Applicant, CITY OF GALLUP having a residence or principal place of business at 110 WEST AZTEC AVENUE, GALLUP, NM 87301 hereby files an application with the Bureau of Indian Affairs, pursuant to the terms and provisions of the Act of February 5, 1948 (62 Stat.
+OWNER NAME: TA NIP PAH:

+ALLOTMENT NUMBER: 220227

+ALLOTMENT DESCRIPTION: The Northwest guarter {NW 1⁄4} of Section 4.
+Township 14 North, Range 18 West, N.M.P.M.

+Applicant, CITY OF GALLUP having a residence or principal place of business at 110 WEST AZTEC AVENUE, GALLUP, NM 87301 hereby files an application with the Bureau of Indian Affairs, pursuant to the terms and provisions of the Act of February 5, 1948 (62 Stat.
 17; 25 USC 323), and to the regulations of the Department of the Interior contained in Title 25, Code of Federal Regulations, Part 169, for permission to survey a right-of-way.

+Purposes and Reasons: Permission to make surveys for a 120' Roadway and Public Utility Corridor.
+The corridor shall include a waterline, 13.8 KV distribution line, wastewater line, and a communication line to be owned, operated and maintained by the City of Gallup.
+The project will also include other semi-public utilities.

+Across the following described Indian Land (Include sketches, describe width, length & location): the preliminary alignment is generally located in the Tse' Lichii' Chapter and further described as the northwest guarter (NW 1⁄4) of Section 4, Township 14 North, Range 18 West, N.M.P.M.

+The applicant understands and hereby expressly agrees to indemnify the United States, the owners of the land, and occupants of the land, against liability for loss of life, personal injury and property damage occurring because survey activities and caused by the applicant, his employees, contractors and their employees, or subcontractors and their employees.

+Applicant Date ITY CLERK Witness

+Required Supporting Documents:

-Corrig lor.
-Th commu Reasons: Permission to make surveys for a 120' Roadway and Public Utility e corridor shall include a waterline, 13.8 KV distribution line, wastewater line, nication line to be owned, operated and maintained by the City of Gallup.
-The so include other semi-public utilities. the p relimina ibed as owing described Indian Land (Include sketches, describe width, length & location): ry_alignment_is_generally_located_in_the_Tse'Lichii' Chapter_and_further the northwest quarter (NW 1/4) of Section 4, Township 14 North, Range 18 West, of the dama The applicant understands and hereby expressly agrees to indemnify the United States, the owners of the land, and occupants of the land, against liability for loss of life, personal injury and property damage occurring because survey activities and caused by the applicant, his employees, contractors and their employees, or subcontractors and their employees.
-Applicant / My / Sty Manager Date 10/19/13. - Witness Kifu (Khitte CITY CLERK Requi red Supp porting Documents: 1. ( ) Signed Consent of the Landowner to Accompany Application for Permission to Make Survey (ROW Form 94-2). {replaced by 104-b} 2. () Evidence of Authority of Officers to execute Papers (ROW Form 94-4).
-104b Evidence of good faith and financial responsibility.
-3. 4. () Double estimated damages (deposit - 25 CFR 169.4).
-5. () State certified corporate charter or articles of incorporation.
-6. () Certified copy of resolution or by-laws of the corporation authorizing the filing of the 7. () application.
-State certification that the applicant is authorized to conduct business in the State of New Mexico.
-8. 9. () Certified copy of the articles of partnership or association.
-Other attachments:
+- 1. () Signed Consent of the Landowner to Accompany Application for Permission to Make Survey (ROW Form 94-2). {replaced by 104-b} - 2. () Evidence of Authority of Officers to execute Papers (ROW Form 94-4).
+104b - 3. () Evidence of good faith and financial responsibility. - 4. () Double estimated damages (deposit 25 CFR 169.4). - 5. () State certified corporate charter or articles of incorporation. - 6. () Certified copy of resolution or by-laws of the corporation authorizing the filing of the application. - 7. () State certification that the applicant is authorized to conduct business in the State of New Mexico. - 8. () Certified copy of the articles of partnership or association. - 9. () Other attachments: